 The Gmail spam filter can't be turned off, but it can be customized by the email address owner to ensure promotional emails reach their primary email folder.

 Other email service providers have varying degrees of spam filter protection.
+In addition to relying on email service providers' spam filters, users can also install and use antivirus software to provide an extra layer of protection against spam and other email-based threats.
 E-commerce emailers can ensure most, if not all, of their emails land in inboxes with the following guidelines for email best practice.

-10 Steps to Avoid being marked as Email Spam
+Send Bulk Email Without Spamming: 10 Steps to Avoid Spam Filters

 1. Welcome new email subscribers right after sign-up